13. Graphics#

 text(1:k, 0.5, 1:k, pos=rep(c(3, 1), length.out=k), col=1:k, offset=1)

-Choosing usable colours requires some talents that most programmers lack.
+Choosing usable colours requires talents that most programmers lack.
 Therefore, we will find ourselves relying on the built-in colour sets. palette.pals and hcl.pals return the names of the available discrete (qualitative) palettes.
 Then, palette.colors and hcl.colors (note the American spelling) can generate a given number of colours from a particular named set.

 Continuous (quantitative) palettes are also available, see rainbow, heat.colors, terrain.colors, topo.colors, cm.colors, and gray.colors.
-They transition smoothly between some predefined pivot colours, e.g., from blue through green to brown (like in a topographic map with elevation colouring).
+They transition smoothly between predefined pivot colours, e.g., from blue through green to brown (like in a topographic map with elevation colouring).
 They may be of use, e.g., when drawing contour plots; compare Figure 13.27.

-Create a demo of the aforementioned built-in palettes in a similar (or nicer) style to that in Figure 13.11.
+Create a demo of the aforementioned palettes in a similar (or nicer) style to that in Figure 13.11.

 13.2.2.
-Plot margins and clipping regions#
+Plot margins and clipping regions¶

-A device (page) region represents a single plot window, one raster image file, or a page in a PDF document (see Section 13.2.7 for more information on graphics devices).
-As we will learn from Section 13.2.6, it is capable of holding many figures.
+A device (page) region represents a single plot window, one raster image file, or a page in a PDF document (see Section 13.2.6 for more information on graphics devices).
+As we will learn from Section 13.2.5, it is capable of holding many figures.

 Usually, however, we draw one figure per page.
 In such a case, the device region is divided into the following parts: